-workplace.103 These regulations may involve (1) formal training; (2) distribution of a formal written sexual harassment policy; (3) posting of signs declaring employees' rights; and (4) taking all reasonable measures to prevent sexual harassment from occurring within the organization.104 Subsection 1 discusses the formal training standard and the ways in which some states have gone beyond the Court's interpretation of minimum requirements, whether to enhance their protocols and work towards prevention, or in anticipation of litigation defenses.
-Subsection 2 discusses posting and policy requirements, and the emerging research on how to address systemic problems that underlie Title VII claims.
+discusses the formal training standard and the ways in which some states have gone beyond the Court's interpretation of minimum requirements, whether to enhance their protocols and work towards prevention, or in anticipation of litigation defenses.
+The Posting subsection discusses posting and policy requirements, and emerging research on how to address the systemic problems that underlie Title VII claims.